All Episodes

 I mean, I don't want to see yard signs all over the polling places, folks.

-But what Negrin's gonna need is a guy or people uh just outside every polling place to talk to voters as they go in.
+But what Negren's going to need is a guy or people just outside every polling place to talk to voters as they go in.

 That is allowed because it happens to me every time I go vote.

-I I smile and I walk in and I I offer them a quarter uh and and keep walking.
+I smile and I walk in and I offer them a quarter and keep walking.

-I don't want I know what I'm gonna I know what I'm gonna vote for and who I'm gonna vote for when I get in there.
+I know what I'm going to vote for and who I'm going to vote for when I get in there.

-Now, I don't know about most uh I get irritated by that, but uh do you, Brian?
+Now, I don't know, but most, I get irritated by that.

-People try to tell you what's at stake when you go in there and vote.
+But do you, Brian, do you get irritated by people trying to tell you what's at stake when you go in there and vote?

 You don't pay any attention to them at all.

-Well, there's a way to do it and uh uh make it stick.
+Well, there's a way to do it and make it stick.

-Walmart stores uh announced today it's expanding a program offering four dollar prescriptions for some generic drugs to 14 more states two weeks after rolling out the low-cost program here in God's waiting room, Florida.
+Walmart Stores announced today it's expanding a program offering $4 prescriptions for some generic drugs to 14 more states two weeks after rolling out the low-cost program here in God's Waiting Room, Florida.

-Walmart said Wednesday it would call uh news conferences in states from Vermont to Alaska, uh, but declined to say what they are about, except that they involved a major new initiative for consumers.
+Walmart said Wednesday it would call news conferences in states from Vermont to Alaska, but declined to say what they are about, except that they involved a major new initiative for consumers.

-One state official familiar with the expansion who declined to be named because the topic is supposed to be kept confidential, confirmed the announcements would be about four dollar generics coming to those states.
+One state official familiar with the expansion who declined to be named because the topic is supposed to be kept confidential, comma, confirmed the announcements would be about $4 generics coming to those states.

-Now the Florida plan covers a month's supply of three hundred and fourteen.
+Now, the Florida plan covers a month's supply of 314 prescriptions.

-That number is made up of one hundred and forty-three drugs and a variety of dosages uh and solid or liquid forms.
+That number is made up of 143 drugs and a variety of dosages in solid or liquid forms.

-Walmart said that it will uh host news conferences today with company execs and elected officials in the following states Alaska, Arkansas, Arizona.
+Walmart said that it will host news conferences today with company execs and elected officials in the following states: Alaska, Arkansas, Arizona.

 Oh, cool.

-Uh illegals are gonna get part of this benefit too.
+The illegals are going to get part of this benefit too.

-Delaware, uh, Illinois, Indiana, Nevada, New Jersey, New Mexico, and Nueva Order, North Carolina, Oregon, Texas, and Vermont.
+Delaware, Illinois, Indiana, Nevada, New Jersey, New Mexico, Nueva, Orta, North Carolina, Oregon, Texas, and Vermont.

 New York Times, be prepared for chaos.

-Election officials across the country are bracing for long lines, heightened confusion at the polls on election day.
+Election officials across the country are bracing for long lines.

 Hmm.